 Perhaps the most famous of the traditional European road circuits - and certainly among the fastest - the Reims circuit was located near to the village of Gueux in the Champagne region of France.

 The essentially triangular circuit was laid out on ordinary country roads, including the flat out blast of the RN31, which provided a straight to rival the Mulsanne at Le Mans.

 Run by the flamboyant Raymond 'Toto' Roche for the Automobile Club de Champagne, Reims enjoyed great slipstreaming battles on the track, and the support of enthusiastic organisers off it.
 Unusually for a temporary road course, the circuit boasted proper pit facilities and grandstands opposite.

 By 1952, race organisers had decided to bypass the village of Gueux, building a new link road to connect the start/finish straight with the Virage de la Hovette.
-This was the first stage of an extended, permanent section of road for racing only and even involved the demolition of several houses.
+This was the first stage of an extended, permanent section of road for racing only.

 Competition from other circuits and financial and political difficulties finally closed the track in 1972.
 The grandstands and decaying pit garages still remain by the roadside as a poignant reminder to the speed aces of the past.

 Les Amis du Circuit de Gueux (a non-profit organisation) is working to preserve the old pit building, grandstands and other remaining structures of the circuit, with the aim of actively supporting the resumption of historic meetings on the 1952 version of the circuit.

 This is a historic circuit which is no longer in operation.

 The Circuit de Reims is located on the D26 road from Reims to Gueux in the Champagne region of France.

 Since the circuit’s closure, there have been numerous changes to the local road infrastructure, though much of the basic public road remains, as do the former grandstands and pit buildings.